allybowie/NC-News-FE/README.md

     - Voting on existing articles
     - Voting on existing comments

+### The following topics exist and can be searched; anything else will result in a 404 error

+    - Coding
+    - Cooking
+    - Football

 ## Setting up the project

 Before starting, ensure you have the following installed on your machine: